OneMoreSummer/academic-kickstart/content/post/why-it’s-important-to-consider-a-maximum-conversion-rate/index.md

 The only outcome where Q1 could have a CR higher than Q4 is when there are zero Q4s.
 If just 1 Q4 is selected then that is a CR of **20%**.
 In this instance even if all the remaining players were all Q1, the CR% for Q1 would only be **18%**.
 For Q4:Q1 at 2:8 CR is then 40% & 16% respectively and so on.

 **CRs for uneven groups cannot be compared.
 Each group has its own maximum CR and different values for every player selected.
 In this example each Q1 player adds just 2% but each Q4 player 20%.
-They are different scales.**
+They are different scales.
+Perhaps a better comparison would be percentage of Max CR?**

 Evidence for the [Underdog Effect](https://onemoresummer.co.uk/post/what-is-the-underdog-effect/) is from showing higher CRs for later born players.
 This however isn't necessarily all down to the greater challenge experienced.
 Other factors are probably at play such as a natural [Selection Concentration Effect](https://onemoresummer.co.uk/post/is-the-selection-concentration-effect-a-large-part-of-the-underdog-effect/).